NdoleStudio/hepilo/README.md

-# hepilo
+# Hepilo

-Grocery Shopping List App with Prices and Categories
+Shopping List App with Prices and Categories

 ## TO DO